rust-lang/rfcs/text/3537-msrv-resolver.md

   - Maybe enumeration, like `resolver.rust-version = <manifest|toolchain|ignore>`?

 `rust-version = "tbd-name-representing-currently-running-rust-toolchain"`'s field name is unsettled and deciding on it is not blocking for stabilization.
-Ideally, we make it clear that this this is not inferred from syntax, that this is the currently running toolchain, that we ignore pre-release toolchains, and the name works well for resolver config if we decide to add "resolve to toolchain version" and want these to be consistent.
+Ideally, we make it clear that this is not inferred from syntax, that this is the currently running toolchain, that we ignore pre-release toolchains, and the name works well for resolver config if we decide to add "resolve to toolchain version" and want these to be consistent.